-This course is designed for students with more severe disabilities who require a replacement of core, content instruction.
+The Social Studies Comprehensive Program is designed for students with more severe disabilities who require a replacement of social studies content instruction.
 This course should be aligned to grade level/content area standards.
 The student must take the general education end-of-year assessment.
-These courses should be aligned to grade level/content area standards.
 Students who participate in the alternative assessment must be scheduled into the alternate assessment courses.